 • A member of the American Academy of Hospice and Palliative Medicine, American Academy of Family Physicians and Florida Academy of Family Physicians

-• Certified by the American Osteopathic Board of Family Physicians
+• Certified by the Hospice Medical Director Certification Board

 Samir Rajiha, MD, is an associate medical director serving Arcadia and DeSoto County.
 He is an internal medicine specialist who is a physician at Arcadia Medical Associates.
 He earned his medical degree from the Damascus University Faculty of Medicine in Damascus, Syria.
 Dr. Rajiha was a resident physician at Ministry of Health Hospitals in Damascus and served his residency at St. Joseph Mercy Oakland Hospital in Pontiac, Mich.